Dora Tamana: Communist Party of South Africa (CPSA) and African National Congress Women's League (ANCWL).

-Dora Tamana's particular interest was in self-help programs: a food committee, a women's sewing cooperative, a childcare program.
-In her Blouvlei/Blaauwvlei settlement in Cape Town, she became involved with the Athlone Committee for Nursery Education.
-The women of this committee were involved in establishing several schools in disadvantaged areas and they also founded the Maynardville Open-Air Theatre on 1 December 1950 (as a fund raiser for charitable projects).
+She became involved with the Communist Party of South Africa (later known as the South African Communist Party - SACP) in the late 30s' and met many prominent figures like Ray Alexander, someone who would become very close to her.
+This movement focused on issues related to housing and rent.
+She officially joined in 1942 as an executive member.
+As part of the Athlone committee for Nursery Education in the Blouvlei settlement in Cape Town, Dora Tamana was able to create nurseries for children while simultaneously creating economic opportunities for women to provide for their families.
+The women of this committee were involved in establishing several schools in disadvantaged areas and they also founded the Maynardville Open-Air Theatre on December 1, 1950 (as a fundraiser for charitable projects).
 Dora Tamana was joined by two other ladies from that committee, fellow Communist Party member Jean Bernadt and Athlone committee chair Margaret Molteno, to build a school and health centre in Blouvlei.
 The three women worked to realise Dora Tamana's vision and they founded the Blouvlei Nursery School and family health centre in May 1955.